hatorikibble/taz-downloader/README.md

 # BUGS

-Please report any bugs or feature requests to `at.peter.mayr at gmail.com` or open an issue at ["/github.com/hatorikibble/taz-downloader/issues" in https:](http://search.cpan.org/perldoc?https:#/github.com/hatorikibble/taz-downloader/issues)
+Please report any bugs or feature requests to `at.peter.mayr at gmail.com` or open an issue at ["https://github.com/hatorikibble/taz-downloader/issues"](https://github.com/hatorikibble/taz-downloader/issues)